-British grandmother , 72, heartbroken over visa refusal to Nigerian husband, 27 - The Nation Newspaper — Nigeria Today
+Besotted Grandma, 72, blows her entire life savings on Nigerian toy boy, 27, she married after just two months - Mirror.co.uk — Nigeria Today

 |

+A 72-year-old grandma has revealed how she spent her entire life savings on her Nigerian toyboy husband, including £4,000 on his visas.
+Angela Nwachukwu met CJ Nwachukwu, 27, on Facebook in February 2015 and despite the 45-year age gap , hit it off …

+I was captivated by his sweet words and lovely figure, says British grandmother, 72, married to Nigerian man, 27

-British grandmother , 72, heartbroken over visa refusal to Nigerian husband, 27
+72-year-old UK grandma laments visa denial to Nigerian husband, 27

 Grandma, 72, marries man, 27, after only 3 months of Facebook chat – but his UK visa is denied